Last updated on October 23rd, 2022

 43. You don’t get rich in Singapore without thanking Singapore.
 Singapore prints the entire lyrics of its national anthem into its 1000 Singapore dollar notes.

 44. Size doesn’t matter.
 The city-state which ranks at 190th in terms of size, ranks number one in terms of the salary it gives to its head of State.
-The Prime Minister of Singapore earns a whopping $1.7 million annually, which is four times higher than what the US president earns.
+The Prime Minister of Singapore earns a whopping $2.2 million annually, which is five times higher than what the US president earns.

 45. Singapore knows its business well.
 For ten consecutive years since 2006, it has topped the ease of doing business list by the World Bank.